davidbstein/pretty-jenkins-extension/README.md

 # installation

-If you work with me at Appboy, the CRX will just work.
-If you don't:
+## If you work with me at Appboy

+the CRX will just work if you download it.

+## If you don't use the same jenkins instance as me:

  1. Check out the repo
  2.  in `manifest.json` replace `jenkins.example.com` with the base URI of your jenkins instance